Everything PR News

 The pattern is the story.
 Individual incidents are absorbable.
 Patterns are not.
 United's 2017–2018 cycle produced enough connected incidents in a short enough period that the institutional response could not contain the pattern framing.
 The communications discipline now standard across major consumer brands — coordinated cross-incident monitoring, pattern-detection across operations, and rapid corrective action on emerging patterns before they consolidate into press narratives — was substantially built in response to what the major airlines learned from this period.

-Where United Sits in 2026
+Where United sits

 What happened to the United Airlines puppy?

-How did United respond to the puppy death?
+How did United respond?

 How does the puppy incident relate to the Dao removal?